leticiaseixas/wai-list-of-courses/content/submit-an-offer.md

   <div class="field">
       <label for="offer-content-update"  class="label-input">Last updated (Required)</label>
-      <p class="expl">Please indicate the date when the content of this offer was last updated.
-For offer content consider items such as syllabus, structure, teaching resources, etc. </p>
+      <p class="expl">Please indicate the date when the content of this resource was last updated.
+Consider items such as syllabus, structure, teaching resources, etc.</p>
       <input type="date" id="offer-content-update" required>
   </div>

-  <h2>Submitting your offer</h2>
+  <h2>Submitting your course, training, or certification</h2>
   <p>Let us know if you have any comments.</p>
   <div class="field">
     <label for="comments" class="label-input">Comments</label>